sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 > Note: There is a lot of "stuff" in this solution.
 If you've worked with bots before, you may be interested in looking around to see how we've set up the state, regular expressions, and the dialogs/responses.
 If you've never worked with bots before, do not fret!
 This is not a bots course, so we'll walk you through the important things we want you to learn.

 Right-click on the solution and select "Manage NuGet Packages for Solution...".
 Under "Installed", you should find "Microsoft.Azure.Search" listed.
 There's no action here, but you should know that this package contains libraries that make it very easy for us to call the Azure Cognitive Search API and process the results.

+Search for the BFV4 components mentioned above.
+Some of them are easy do find, the solution folders organize the code.

 Open "SearchDialogBase.cs" by double-clicking on it in the Solution Explorer, it is in the Dialogs folder on the Solution Explorer.
 While there are lots of files in this solution, this is one of the most relevant.
 It does the integration with your search service.
 Spend at least five minutes reading the file **from start to finish**.
 We've commented what's happening on almost every line, so it is hopefully easy to follow, even if you don't have a background with bots.
 This code shows you how to interact with the Search service using C# and the Azure Search SDK.